AKloc/BookNotes/Permanent Record.md

 - Reading about how the IC leaned so much on contractors and what his day-to-day was like was really interesting, especially with regard to how

 **What can I do with this?**
-- I might try to use Tor more for day-to-day activities
+- I might try to use Tor more for day-to-day activities.
 - I may also need to try to stop searching for things on Google.
 That's been a theme in a few areas.
 Maybe email, eventually?
 Getting away from Google would be crazy.
 - Further emphasizes the thought that I've had that letting my kids get online needs to have a very deliberate plan and education behind it.
 It's probably more important than even some of the financial chats.

 **Personal Bottom Line**
 - x/10
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzcyNjUwNzYsLTE0MjE4Njg3NDEsNz
+eyJoaXN0b3J5IjpbNjQ1MDU4OTI2LC0xNDIxODY4NzQxLDc1ND
-U0NjgwMjhdfQ==
+Y4MDI4XX0=
 -->